The Wave (1981 film): Summary

 The exposé is published.
 The Wave denounces the school paper and singles out Laurie for attack.
 Fearing for her, David warns her to stop speaking out, then gets violent enough to push her to the ground.
 David realizes now how far things have gone.
-David and Laurie visit Ross and beg him to speak out against the movement.
+David and Laurie visit Ross at his home later that evening and beg him to speak out against the movement.
 Ross says he agrees the experiment is out of control.
 He promises them that he will put an end to it.

 The following day, Ross tells students that the Wave is a real youth movement taking place in schools all over the country.
 The movement's leader will give a televised speech tomorrow.
+The eager Wave students assemble in the auditorium – including David and Laurie.
+Ross exposes them both as traitors to the cause and has them escorted out, much to their shock and disbelief.
+He then begins the event by standing in front of the stage where two TV monitors are set up.
+The monitors are energized, but only display white noise.
+After this continues for a moment, a student stands up and asks if Ross is lying about the existence of the movement's leader.

-The eager Wave students gather to watch, only to be shown a film of Adolf Hitler leading a Nazi rally.
+Ross assures the student and the rest that there is – and much to the students' shock and horror – the monitors suddenly display a film of Adolf Hitler leading a Nazi rally.
 Ross tell them that this is their leader and that the experiment proves how quickly a group can give up their individual beliefs.
 The stunned students throw away their armbands and leave.
 Robert, who has been given his first sense of belonging by the movement, is left in tears.
 Ross takes Robert away to comfort him.